U.S. flag

 From the Small Business Administration (SBA):

-“The highly successful team of SBA, Women Impacting Public Policy (WIPP), and American Express will be kicking off the 2023 holiday season by encouraging consumers to support our nation’s nearly 32 million independent businesses this Small Business Saturday and all holiday season long.”
+"Join the highly successful team of SBA, Women Impacting Public Policy (WIPP), and American Express in kicking off the 2024 holiday season.
+Support our nation’s more than 34 million independent businesses this Small Business Saturday and all holiday season long."

 Key Stats